 Is red wine good for colds?

-The study, which included more than 4,000 faculty members and administrative staff, asked participants to keep a diary noting any colds they developed during the year.
+The study, which included more than 4,000 faculty members and administrative staff at five Spanish universities, asked participants to keep a diary noting any colds they developed during the year.

 Results of the study found people who had more than 14 glasses of wine per week had a 40 percent lower risk of contracting a cold than those who drank less.
 Cheers to that!

 Red wine keeps the blues away — if you're over 55, that is.

 After following nearly 6,000 people for seven years, Spanish researchers found that the wine drinkers were less likely to suffer from depression.
 This was true whether they drank one glass a day, or as little as two glasses per week.
 Those who drank more, though, were more likely to be depressed.

 Red Wine and Memory Loss.

 Researchers from Loyola University Medical Center in Chicago found that moderate wine drinking lowered a person's risk of dementia by 23 percent.
 Scientists speculate that wine improves blood flow to the brain, which keeps it healthy (and sharp).